OfficeDev/microsoft-teams-apps-company-communicator/README.md

 This is the log of changes implemented for Company Communicator.

+**v5.12**
+  - The CSV report exported by authors now includes information on ReadStatus and ButtonTracking.
+That will make easier for author to create simple reports without PowerBI or accessing directly the database.

 **v5.11**
   - ATTENTION!!! - Merge of v5.1.
 If you have a deployment based on v4.XX you need to follow instructions [v5 migration guide](https://github.com/cristianoag/microsoft-teams-apps-company-communicator/wiki/v5-migration-guide) to update your setup.
   - Inclusion of the MasterAdminUpns and TargetingEnabled variables to the deployment template, those variables will be available during setup moving forward.